jbrunton/frappuccino-demo/README.md

 Frappuccino is an opinionated, testable, platform-agnostic framework for structuring large scale JavaScript and CoffeeScript applications.
 It was developed with the following principles in mind:

-* Opinionated: code should be succinct as possible when following convention.
+* **Opinionated**: code should be succinct as possible when following convention.
-* DRY: Frappuccino encourages thin controllers and code reuse by promoting helpers, decorators and mixins.
+* **DRY**: Frappuccino encourages thin controllers and code reuse by promoting helpers, decorators and mixins.
-* Platform-agnostic, framework-agnostic and testable: Frappuccino leverages a dependency injection container to facilitate the reuse and testing of your classes across multiple platforms (e.g. client, server, mobile apps) and for testing purposes.
+* **Platform-agnostic, framework-agnostic and testable**: Frappuccino leverages a dependency injection container to facilitate the reuse and testing of your classes across multiple platforms (e.g. client, server, mobile apps) and for testing purposes.
-* Loosely coupled: Frappuccino implements a modular MVC framework (with the sandbox pattern and automatic event registration) to ensure independent application modules can be loosely coupled whilst maintaining clearly defined interfaces and access methods between them.
+* **Loosely coupled**: Frappuccino implements a modular MVC framework (with the sandbox pattern and automatic event registration) to ensure independent application modules can be loosely coupled whilst maintaining clearly defined interfaces and access methods between them.

 ## Running the demo

 Clone the repo:

     git clone git@github.com:jbrunton/frappuccino-demo.git
+    cd frappuccino-demo

 Set up the database and populate it with some seed data: